 In The Simpsons, Bart is Chaos while Lisa is Order.
 In one of the Simpsons comics (Issue 111) the kids represented them even.

 In place of standard Order, it has "Harmony," which emphasizes unity and compromise rather than strict discipline.
-Opposing it is "Disharmony," which is occasionally referred to as Chaos, but in practice is more like arbitrariness.
-Discord, its primary representative, acts according to random whims but he flies into a rage whenever a Spanner in the Works impedes those whims in any way, rejecting any chaos other than his own.
+Opposing it is "Disharmony," which is occasionally referred to as Chaos and emphasizes arbitrariness.
+Discord, its primary representative, acts according to random whims.

 The episode "Feeling Pinkie Keen" has Twilight Sparkle as Order and Pinkie Pie as Chaos.
 Twilight is the Element of Magic, and firmly believes that everything has an explanation, even magic (since works in ways you direct it in, and creates the expected effect).
 Pinkie is the Element of Laughter, and despite being an earth pony, is seemingly able to bend space and glimpse the future due to the Rule of Funny.